 There is of course much more to Venice than simply staring at gorgeousness which is why we go back to recharge our batteries as often as we can.
 This proud, beauty queen city cleverly possesses a multi personality.
 Although she carries off the mantle of ‘tourist resort’ excellently well, this self-possessed lady has no hint of the brashness that characterizes many tourist havens.

 Carnival of Venice

-Thousands of people from all over the world converge on the city for Venice Carnival.
+Thousands of people from all over the world converge in the city for Venice Carnival.
 The Carnival of Venice, an annual festival that takes place on the days leading up to Lent.
-Festival goers dress in magnificent costumes with elaborate masks and make Venezia become even more of a dream world.
+Festival-goers dress in magnificent costumes with elaborate masks and make Venezia become even more of a dream world.

 But no matter when you come to Venice, the city is quick to cast you under her spell.

 Our hotel, the Rialto, enjoys a grandstand location on the bustling, splendid Grand Canal, the city’s main thoroughfare and one of the busiest parts of the city.
 From our windows, the glorious close-up view of the hotel’s namesake was indeed jaw dropping ― a tourist board brochure come alive.

 The Rialto Bridge built in 1588 and immortalized by Shakespeare in “The Merchant of Venice”, continues to defy the predictions of its day and stands steadfastly, even with the extra weight of its double arcades packed full of shops.

 The stirring Grand Canal has always been home to the city’s aristocrats, the Nobili Homini and here you can marvel at their magnificent marble palaces, more than one hundred of them, each framed by colored posts showing the livery of their owners.